notes from https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/ steps 34 onward

 (and also https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-html-forms-by-building-a-registration-form)

-is self-closing, and the default type is text
+<input> is self-closing, and the default type is text<textarea> is not self-closing<input> or a <button>

 <fieldset>